Growth Hormone Deficiency & Multiple Pituitary Hormone Deficiency

 - Adrenal-stimulating hormone (ACTH) is much less frequently involved, but the deficiency of this hormone is extremely important to detect.

-If there is a deficiency of TSH, thyroxine is given, and if gonadotrophin deficiency becomes apparent at the time of puberty (which is usually late in growth hormone deficient children), the sex hormones have to be given to initiate sexual maturation.
+MPHD is treated through replacing the elements the body is failing to produce.
+This can mean a combination regular injections of growth hormone, thyroxine (to replace the absent thyroid-stimulating hormone) and cortisone to replace the absence of adrenal-stimulating hormone).
+And if gonadotrophin deficiency becomes apparent at the time of puberty (which is usually late in growth hormone deficient children), then sex hormones have to be given to initiate sexual maturation.

 Need To Talk To Someone?